-While most of these problems have workarounds, it’s best to be realistic when building a deck over concrete.
+While most of these issues have workarounds, it’s best to be realistic when building decking over concrete.
 If it’s unusable, it’s better to make some repairs early on rather than doing it after the patio is already on the concrete.

-It’s also crucial that you take consideration of all the issues regarding the concrete slab.
-For instance, if the deck is flat, make sure to take note of which areas are lower than others.
+It’s also crucial that you take into consideration all the issues regarding the concrete slab.
+For instance, if the decking is flat, make sure to take note of which areas are lower than others.

 Build The Frame

-After the planning stage, it’s now time to build a deck.
-There are many ways to go about it, depending on what type of deck you’ll be building.
-But in general, you will want a floating deck.
-A floating deck is a deck that is not attached to the walls of the house.
-The reason behind this is that you can prevent damage from your house whenever something goes wrong about the deck or the concrete slab.
+After the planning stage, it’s now time to build decking.
+There are many ways to go about it, depending on what type of decking you’ll be building.
+But in general, you will want floating decking.
+A floating decking is a decking that is not attached to the walls of the house.
+The reason behind this is that you can prevent damage from your house whenever something goes wrong with the decking or the concrete slab.

 For the frame, you can do the typical joists set up.
 Do this by installing the rim joists first, followed by regular joists.
 If you are not going to install beams, you can install blocks in between the joists.
 They will make the frame more stable.
 Another way is by using a sleeper system.
 Like joists set up, you will need to set up sleepers and sleeper joists on the surface of the concrete.